The Poverello Center Programs & Services

 Housing Montana Heroes provides supportive housing to 20 qualifying homeless Veterans.
 This program, located in our West Broadway Facility, serves men and women in segregated semi-private rooms, offers prepared meals, and provides commons spaces to recreate and support one another.
 The Valor House is run in collaboration with The Missoula Housing Authority and provides supportive housing to 17 qualifying homeless Veterans.
 This program, located at 2820 Great Northern Loop, serves men and women in private studio apartment, offers food assistance, and provides common spaces to recreate, cook meals, and support one another.

-To learn more about our Veterans Housing programs please call the Housing Montana Heroes Case Manager at 532-6685 or the Valor House Program Director at 829-3928.
-You can also download an application here.
+To learn more about our Veterans Housing programs please call the Housing Montana Heroes Program Manager at 532-6685 or the Valor House Program Manager at 829-3928.

 The Poverello Center’s Homeless Outreach Teams (HOT) work to identify barriers to housing for Missoula’s chronically homeless individuals, while also supporting and educating businesses and community members.